Understanding The Power of Money and Resources

 - The fear of money and resources will hinder management.

-- Mismanagement of funds and resources is a result of laziness and wickedness.
+- Mismanagement of money and resources is a result of laziness and wickedness.

 Purpose for Money and Resources